DeepRank/deeprank2/docs/index.rst

 Contributing
 ===========

+Learn how to contribute to DeepRank2 by reading the full :doc:`CONTRIBUTING` document.

 .. include:: ../CONTRIBUTING.md

-:doc:`contributing`
-    Learn how to contribute to DeepRank2.